-Heather Momyer teaches English literature in Dilijan, Armenia.
-She is the founder and editor of Masque & Spectacle, and her fiction chapbook How to Swim was published by Another New Calligraphy (2013).
-Other writing appears in journals such as Tahoma Literary Review, /death hums, Seven Corners, Puerto del Sol, Popular Culture Review, and Exquisite Corpse.
+Heather Momyer is the editor-in-chief of the online arts and literary journal Masque & Spectacle and the founder of Arc Pair Press.
+Her fiction chapbook How to Swim was published by Another New Calligraphy (2013).
+Other writing appears or is forthcoming in journals such as Tahoma Literary Review, Wicked Alice, The Collagist, Puerto del Sol, Psychopomp Magazine, and Bennington Review, among others.

 Contributing Writer.
 Word Vietnam.
 Ho Chi Minh City, Vietnam.
 2013 – 2014.

 Education Journalist.
 Medill Reports Chicago.
 Chicago, IL.
 Autumn 2012.